Côte d'Ivoire entry requirements for Latvia passport holders

 Latvian passport holders need a visa to enter Côte d'Ivoire.
 Apply online before you travel — there is no visa on arrival.
 Processing takes 2–5 business days, so plan ahead.

-Latvian passport holders need a visa for Côte d'Ivoire.
-Apply online through the SNEDAI portal at least 5 business days before departure.
+Latvian passport holders need an eVisa to enter Côte d'Ivoire.
+Apply through the SNEDAI portal at least 5 business days before travel.
 The eVisa costs around €70 and is valid for a single entry up to 90 days.Apply for eVisa

 Required